History of Ameren in Timeline

 December 2004: Patrick T. Stokes Elected to Board of Directors

-In December 2004, Patrick T. Stokes, the president and CEO of Anheuser-Busch Cos., Inc., was elected to the Ameren board of directors.
+In December 2004, Patrick T. Stokes, president and chief executive officer of Anheuser-Busch Cos., Inc., was elected to the Ameren board of directors.

 2004: Ameren Acquires Illinois Power Company